mpg-age-bioinformatics/htseq-tools/README.md

-# rnaseq-tools
+# HTSeq-tools

-This repository hosts scripts and tools for RNAseq analysis.
+This repository hosts scripts and tools for analysis of high throughput sequencing data.

 ## Tools